Coffee grounds

 Additional information

-The Canberra Environment Centre run workshops on composting and sell a range of composting systems at a reduced price.
+- The Canberra Environment Centre provide information on composting and sell a range of composting systems at a reduced price.

 Why?

-When coffee grounds are sent to landfill, they decompose to produce methane, a harmful greenhouse gas.
-It's also a loss of an intensive source of nutrients and energy.
+When coffee grounds are sent to landfill, they decompose without oxygen.
+This produces methane, a harmful greenhouse gas.
+It also wastes valuable nutrients and energy that could be reused.